-When you’re leaving for an international trip, a passport is the single most important thing to double check you remembered.
+When you’re leaving for an international trip, a passport is the single most important thing to double-check you remembered.
+Remembering to pack it is almost as important as remembering these important things to know about your passport.
 After all, it’s your one ticket to get out of the country—and get back in.
 Passports are powerful, but not all are created equal.

 Naturally, some passports will get you into more countries visa-free than others.
 Global financial advisory firm Arton Capital ranked every country’s passport from most to least powerful, based on how many countries it would give access to without a visa.
-The Passport Index updates in real time when new visa rules come out, and you can even explore passports by country or by color.
-(Find out what your passport color really means.)
+The Passport Index updates in real-time when new visa rules come out, and you can even explore passports by country or by color.
+Find out what your passport color really means.

 Visa or not, make sure you avoid these airport mistakes that could ruin your vacation.